saasform/saasform/docs/06-contrib/index.md

 has_children: true
 has_toc: true
 nav_order: 6
-title: Extend Saasform
+title: Contribute to Saasform
 permalink: /contrib
 ---

-# Extend Saasform
+# Contribute to Saasform

-Coming soon!
+We welcome contributions!

+The following guides explain how to launch Saasform locally so you can test your changes.